The Vice of Envy

 “From within people, from their hearts, come evil thoughts, unchastity, theft, murder, adultery, greed, malice, deceit, licentiousness, envy, blasphemy, arrogance, folly.
 All these evils come from within and they defile.” — Mark 7:21-23 (NABRE)

 “Remind them to be subject to rulers and authorities, to be obedient, to be ready for every good work, to speak evil of no one, to avoid quarreling, to be gentle, and to show every courtesy to everyone.
 For we ourselves were once foolish, disobedient, led astray, slaves to various passions and pleasures, passing our days in malice and envy, despicable, hating one another.
-But when the goodness and loving kindness of God our Savior appeared, he saved us, not because of any works of righteousness that we had done, but according to his mercy, through the water of rebirth and renewal by the Holy Spirit.” — Titus 3:1-5 (NRSV-CE)
+But when the goodness and loving kindness of God our Savior appeared, he saved us, not because of any works of righteousness that we had done, but according to his mercy, through the water of rebirth and renewal by the Holy Spirit.” — Titus 3:1-5 (NRSVue)

 “Who is wise and understanding among you?
 Show by your good life that your works are done with gentleness born of wisdom.
 But if you have bitter envy and selfish ambition in your hearts, do not be boastful and false to the truth.
 Such wisdom does not come down from above, but is earthly, unspiritual, devilish.
 For where there is envy and selfish ambition, there will also be disorder and wickedness of every kind.
 But the wisdom from above is first pure, then peaceable, gentle, willing to yield, full of mercy and good fruits, without a trace of partiality or hypocrisy.
-And a harvest of righteousness is sown in peace for those who make peace.” — James 3:13-18 (NRSV-CE)
+And a harvest of righteousness is sown in peace for those who make peace.” — James 3:13-18 (NRSVue)

 Related Quotes